Development of a rational route for vehicles. Calculation of logistics costs for transport

 Oktyabrsk - Magnitogorsk-cargo.

-Dependent operating costs, when passing the flow through the sections in the trains of direct routes, rub. per carriage, per locomotive are presented in Table 10.
+Dependent operating costs when passing flow through sections of direct routes, rub. per car, per locomotive are presented in Table 10.

-Table 10 - Dependent operating costs, when passing the flow through sections in the composition of direct routes, rubles. on a carriage, on a locomotive.
+Table 10 - Dependent operating costs when passing flow through sections of direct routes, rub. on a carriage, on a locomotive.

 Total transportation costs